Infocom15/Bloom-filter-test/README.md

 Default parameter: If no other parameter input, only run as ./traffic, the code will use 64 as the first parameter and 1 as the second parameter.
 This will produce a traffic file with 1,024 elements without duplicates, and each element is 20 characters in length.

-2，sbf_linux：All the tests described in evaluation section of the paper.
+2. sbf_linux: All the tests described in evaluation section of the paper.
 (Performance test on many-core is in folder sbf_linux_tile_muticore)

 To run the specific test, you should comment out the corresponding test code in main().

 !Need to modify the path in main.cpp first:  the const variable "fNamePrefix" should be your own folder path which contains the traffic file

-Compile：        make
+Compile:         make

 Run:             ./sbf rand_20b_100M.tr(traffic file name) 20(length of the element in traffic file) 100(multiply by 1,000,000(M as a unit) in the program, so will search 100,000,000 elements)